geoadmin/tool-geocat/README.md

   Link all subtemplates (add the xlink in the XML) of a given list of metadata (UUID).

+* **migration-the-legends-in-geocat**

+  You can add png and pdf Legendfiles to MD-records as attachment This is a one time use Script!
+But it give an example, how to add files as attachment

+* **replace-Http2Https-in-BGDI-MDs**

+  Replace Http to Https in geocat.ch BGDI-MDs

 * **thesaurus**

   Manage thesaurus and keywords in the metadata.